 - ERISA 209: Requires an employer to maintain all such information for “as long as a possibility exists that they [the records] might be relevant to a determination of the benefit entitlements of a participant or beneficiary.”
 This is essentially an indefinite duration.
 ERISA 209 applies to documents such as plan notices and service records used to determine eligibility.

-Helpful Tips for Creating Electronic Document Policy
+Helpful Tips for Creating Electronic Records Retention Policy

 - If a lawsuit is filed against your company, you will have a legal duty to maintain relevant documents in their original form and suspend their destruction or alteration as soon as you learn that litigation is imminent and until the lawsuit is resolved.
-Although documents may be scanned into electronic form at this time, paper copies should not be destroyed during the pendency of the lawsuit.
+Although documents may be scanned into paperless records at this time, paper copies should not be destroyed during the pendency of the lawsuit.

 - Establish security protocols so that only authorized individuals can access each electronically maintained file.
 That includes creating a secure and reliable electronic storage environment, including off-site backup, and complete and secure destruction protocols consistent with the retention policy for hard copies.